Kandru/cs2-map-modifiers/README.md

 3. Server Commands
 Run server commands automatically when the map launches.
 This ensures that the server is properly configured and ready for gameplay, with all necessary settings and adjustments applied as soon as the map is loaded.

+4. Spectator after Join
+Moves a player to spectator after join if no team got picked.
+Will avoid spawning AFK players into teams automatically but still provide the team join overlay for active players.

 ## Authors